Welcome to our stencil workshop

 Motif

-The highlight of your picture.
-The more details, the more complex.
+The highlight of your image.
+The more details, the more complex it is.

 BACKGROUND